forrest79/phpgsql/docs/db.md

 dump($connection->query('SELECT nick FROM users WHERE id = ?', 2)->fetchSingle()); // (string) 'Brandon'
 ```

 Last usefull method is the `isInTransaction()`.
-With this you can test if a connection is actually in active transaction.
+With this, you can test if a connection is actually in active transaction.

 > This method is also provided on the connection object.